A California Family Law Court will take into consideration several factors to determine if a party should receive spousal support (alimony).

 Temporary Spousal Support

-Temporary spousal support is awarded during a divorce and continues until your divorce is finalized.
-Courts often rely on a computer program to determine the amount of temporary spousal support a spouse will pay.
+Temporary spousal support or TSS is awarded during a divorce and continues until your divorce is finalized.
+Courts often rely on a computer program to determine the amount of TSS a spouse will pay.

 Permanent spousal support is awarded to a spouse after their divorce has been finalized for the supported spouse to have additional income until they are able to attain the marital standard of living.